Aadik1ng/go-instucts/Readme.md

 3. Push changes to the main branch of the repository to trigger the sender.
 4. The sender will automatically send the training instructions to the executor.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please reach out to [your.email@example.com].
+For any inquiries, please reach out to [aadityaaryan639@gmail.com].
 <<<